|

 organizations included his service for the California Native Plant

-Society (CNPS) on the Rare Plant Advisory Committee and the Natural
+Society on the Rare Plant Advisory Committee and the Natural

 Community Scientific Advisory Committee, and he represented CNPS on